Master of Science in Cybersecurity

 A bachelor’s degree from an accredited university is required to enroll in this program.

-STC encourages students with non-technical bachelor degrees to pursue the MSCY.
+The School of Technology and Computing encourages students with non-technical bachelor’s degrees to pursue the MSCY.
 Preparatory courses for the degree include:

 CS 132 Computer Science I